tdouce/vim_config/README.markdown

 Repeat.vim is basically a utility plugin that makes actions some other plugins take repeatable using `.` like normal vim operations.

-### RVM.vim ###

-I use RVM to manage my Rubies, and RVM.vim allows me to put the current rvm version in my statusline.
-It also provides a few vim commands to let you switch RVM versions from inside vim - run `:help rvm` to read more.

 ### Solarized ###